ubyssey/volunteer/installation/forking-the-repo.md

 ![fork3](https://user-images.githubusercontent.com/9669739/46325211-127c8f80-c5ac-11e8-819a-a07a8afc2f56.png)

-Afther this is done, you shold see a new copy of ubyssey.ca repo under your username!
+After this is done, you shold see a new copy of ubyssey.ca repo under your username!

 ![fork4](https://user-images.githubusercontent.com/9669739/46325213-14465300-c5ac-11e8-88a8-4ba1ea41c23e.png)